How to File a Notice of Change with the Ontario Business Registry: Step-by-Step Guide

 Navigate to the sections that need updating.
 For example, if a director has resigned, go to the "Directors" section.
 Click "Remove" or "Edit" next to that person's name.
 Enter the effective date of the resignation (the date it actually happened, not today's date).

-If you are adding a new director, click "Add Director" and fill in their complete information including full legal name, residential address (not a P.O. box), whether they are a resident Canadian, and their consent signature if required.
+If you are adding a new director, click "Add Director" and fill in their complete information including full legal name and residential address (not a P.O. box).

 For address changes, simply update the street address, city, province, and postal code fields.
 Make sure the address is in the correct format with no abbreviations.